Leona Lewis: Early life

-Leona Louise Lewis was born on 3 April 1985, in Islington, London, England, to a father of Afro-Guyanese descent and a mother with Welsh, Irish and Italian ancestry.
+Leona Louise Lewis was born on 3 April 1985 in London, to a father of Afro-Guyanese descent and a mother with Welsh, Irish and Italian ancestry.
 She has an older half-brother, Bradley, and a younger brother, Kyle.
-Noticing Lewis' passion for singing, her parents enrolled her at the Sylvia Young Theatre School and later at the Italia Conti Academy of Theatre Arts, the Ravenscourt Theatre School and the BRIT School for Performing Arts and Technology until they could no longer afford to do so, making cutbacks when necessary to help their daughter achieve her aspiration of being a singer.
+Noticing Lewis's passion for singing, her parents enrolled her at the Sylvia Young Theatre School and later at the Italia Conti Academy of Theatre Arts, the Ravenscourt Theatre School and the BRIT School for Performing Arts and Technology until they could no longer afford to do so, making cutbacks when necessary to help their daughter achieve her aspiration of being a singer.

 Career

 2001–2005: Struggles and setbacks

 At the age of 17, Lewis decided to leave BRIT School to "get out there" and pursue a career in music.
 By then, she had already begun to write and record her own material, and she worked as a receptionist at a solicitor's office and as a Pizza Hut waitress in order to fund the studio sessions.
 At 18, Lewis secured a lead role in The Lion King theatre show in Paris; however, she withdrew after injuring her back while she was ice-skating.

 Lewis recorded a demo album, called Twilight, in collaboration with Spiral Music, a production company based in Fulham, but it failed to secure her an album deal with any record companies.
 Although the album was never released commercially, Lewis performed a couple of the tracks live on BBC Radio 1 music station in 2004.
 Another demo album was recorded under license from UEG Entertainment, Best Kept Secret, which have reportedly claimed to have spent £70,000 trying to launch Lewis's career with no success.
 A track from the album, "Private Party", became a hit on the underground urban music scene in London in 2005.
 Speaking about her struggle to secure a record contract, Lewis said, "I tried to secure a record deal by doing things my own way.
 I worked very hard but I never managed to land a contract.
 That's why I decided to audition for The X Factor.
 It's programmes like these which provide the best place to showcase fresh new talent."